Blind Corner (novel): Background

 An abridged version of the story, under the title The Treasure of the Well, was published in Short Stories magazine in its USA edition of 25 July 1927, and in its UK edition of mid-December 1927.
 Along with the other seven Yates books originally published in the United Kingdom by Hodder & Stoughton, Blind Corner was re-issued by Ward Lock during World War II.

 Critical reception

 Blind Corner was well-reviewed, did well, and made the author's reputation with a new reading public.

-The original dustjacket included the following quotes -

-Daily News: "'Blind Corner' is by far the best story of Dornford Yates that I have read.
-It is an excellent story."

-Times: "There is not a dull page in the book."

-Morning Post: "A racy, swift-moving story of adventure.
-In every way a thoroughly enjoyable yarn."

-Spectator: "To all lovers of a hunt for buried treasure, 'Blind Corner' by Dornford Yates, will be very welcome, for it is a first-rate yarn spun with style and gusto."

 In his 1982 biography of Dornford Yates, AJ Smithers suggested that Blind Corner was the best adventure story of the inter-war years.
 He found the writing to be fine indeed, the description of the fight in the dark exciting, and the tension built up during the tunnelling operations even more so.

 Richard Usborne in Clubland Heroes (1974) noted that in this and the other Chandos books the author makes use of prose that, while still stylish, tends more to pomp and pageantry than that of the Berry books, a style perhaps suited to Chandos, the solemn and humourless man who is supposed to be writing them.